Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy, 1 ally
 Cost: 10 MP
 Damage: x3 (Light)
-Special: If this Ability hits your target, choose one ally.
+Effect: If this Ability hits your target, choose one ally.
 That ally heals 1d10 HP per your hero tier.
 If this Ability misses no healing occurs.
 Description: Channeling Light energy to simultaneously harm an enemy and heal an ally.
 This can be a light incantation, channeling holy power, activating a device that siphons away enemy vitality, or other such effects.

 #### Retribution